Shuruhatik/hawiah-docs/content/docs/connect.md

 ## Description

 The `connect()` method initializes and establishes a connection to your database.
-This must be called before performing any database operations.
+This <mark>must be called</mark> before performing any database operations.

 ## Examples